 The most meaningful stories she has told are not of professional athletes.
 But people that demonstrated an extraordinary amount of bravery and courage: a Special Olympics athlete who was bullied and battled severe depression who became global ambassador and won six gold medals at World Games, a young race car driver who suffered third degree burns over most of her body to return to racing and beat men twice her age, an Air Force pararescueman that returned to active duty following losing his leg in an attack.

 That courage and bravery is something Miriam needed during her battles with life threatening illnesses and life altering injuries.
 She is fortunate for the people along the way that have inspired her and cheered her on.

 It is an honor to recognize outstanding service to our organization.
 These individuals and groups have made a significant difference in the lives of our athletes in our programming and in our mission.
 SOKS is proud to recognize their accomplishments.

-2017 Coach of the Year
+Coach of the Year

-2017 Family of the Year
+Volunteer of the Year

-2017 Special Event Volunteer of the Year
+Family of the Year

-2017 Program Volunteer of the Year
+Organizations of the Year

 RICHARD LAMUNYON HALL OF FAME

 The Richard LaMunyon Torch Run Hall of fame was created to recognize outstanding individuals who have significantly contributed to the statewide success of the Kansas Law Enforcement Torch Run benefiting Special Olympics.
 The winner’s involvement must demonstrate a sustained and significant contribution to the achievement of the goals of the Kansas Law Enforcement Torch Run.
-The minimum requirements for this award are at least five (5) years of participation with the Kansas Torch Run, outstanding achievement in program development, organization and fundraising success.
+The minimum requirements for this award are at least five (5) years of participation with the Kansas Torch Run, outstanding achievement in program development, organization, and fundraising success.